-Because we want to study the effects of this joint distribution on macroeconomic activity, our framework requires that we track the distribution of firms over the set of historical prices and the evolving levels of micro-productivity.
+We need to track the distribution of firms over the set of historical prices and the evolving levels of micro productivity.
 The core mechanics are as follows.
 We start with a joint distribution of relative prices and productivity that prevailed last period.
 This distribution is then influenced by the effects of microproductivity transitions (Q), the adjustment decisions of firms $(\alpha(p, e, s))$; and the effects of inflation on relative prices.
 The net effect is to produce a new distribution of relative prices prevailing in the economy.
 Table 1 summarizes some of the key notation and equations.